hsolgaard/zha-bindings-manager/README.md

-  source/target devices, endpoints, or clusters; duplicate bindings; bindings pointing at a Zigbee group that no longer exists — with filter chips (All / Problems Only / Errors / Warnings / Info) and a click-through detail popover explaining what's wrong, why it matters, and what to do about it.
+  source/target devices, endpoints, or clusters; duplicate bindings; bindings pointing at a Zigbee group that no longer exists — with filter chips (All / Problems Only / Errors / Warnings / Info) and a click-through detail popover explaining what's wrong, why it matters, and what to do about it, with a one-click "Rescan now" button where a rescan is the likely fix.
 This is a structural check only (does everything the binding refers to still exist?), not a live verification that the binding actually works over Zigbee.
   Export the current (filtered) view as CSV, JSON, or print / save as PDF —